zilishen/documentation/content/nms/nim/how-to/nginx/manage-nginx-configs-with-templates.md

 9. Select **Import** to finish importing the templates.

 {{<warning>}}<i class="fa fa-exclamation-triangle" aria-hidden="true" aria-label="Warning"></i> Make sure you validate the source of the archive before bypassing the signature requirement to maintain the security of your system.{{</warning>}}

+### Create a Config Template from Scratch

+To create a new config template:

+1. Open your web browser, go to the Fully Qualified Domain Name (FQDN) of your NGINX Management Suite host, and log in.
+2. From the Launchpad menu, choose **Instance Manager**.
+3. In the left navigation pane, select **Templates**.
+4. On the Config Templates "Overview" page, select **Create**.
+5. In the **Create Template** dialog:
+    - Select **New** to start a fresh template.
+    - Enter a unique and descriptive name for your template in the **Name** field.
+    - (Optional) Provide a description in the **Description** field to give more context about the template's purpose or usage.
+    - Choose the template's **State** to indicate its readiness:
+        - **Draft**: Indicates that the template is still under development, editable, and not finalized for use.
+        - **Ready for Use**: Means the template is finalized, locked from further editing, and ready to be applied or submitted.
+    - Specify the **Type** of template you are creating:
+        - **Base**: Select this option if the template will serve as a comprehensive starting point, containing all the directives needed for a standalone NGINX configuration.
+        - **Augment**: Choose this if the template will add to or enhance an existing configuration by introducing additional directives or settings.
+6. Click **Submit** to create the template.

+After creating a template, you'll need to add [resource files]({{< relref "/nms/nim/about/templates/template-resources.md" >}}) to define its structure and behavior:

+- **Config File (.tmpl)**: This is the core template file that defines the structure and parameters of your NGINX configuration.
+If you're creating a base template, you'll add a **base.tmpl** file.
+For augment templates, select the appropriate augment file that corresponds to the functionality you wish to include.
+- **JSON Schema File (.json)**: JSON schema files are necessary for creating the dynamic web forms in the UI that users will interact with.
+These schemas define the valid format and type of user inputs for the template.
+- **Aux File**: Aux files are additional resources necessary for the NGINX configuration to function properly.
+They may include JavaScript files, SSL certificates, MIME type definitions, and any other required configuration assets.
+- **Docs (README.md)**: Documentation files like **README.md** provide essential information, usage instructions, and a high-level description of what the template does and how to use it.

+To add resource files to a template:

+1. On the **Templates > Overview** page, locate the newly created template.
+In the **Actions** column, select the ellipsis (three dots), then choose **Edit Template Files**.
+2. In the config editor, select **Add file**.
+3. Choose the type of file you want to add to the template.
+Depending on the file type, you'll be presented with a list of file options to choose from.
+4. Select the file names you want to add to your template.
+5. After selecting all the necessary files, click **Add** to include them in the template.
+6. The selected files will now appear in the template's directory structure on the left side of the editor.
+Select a file to edit its contents in the editing pane.
+8. Make your changes and select **Save** to update the template with your configurations.

+{{<call-out "tip" "See Also" >}}<i class="fa-regular fa-lightbulb" aria-hidden="true" aria-label="Tip"></i>
+You can find more information about template types, template resource files, and JSON schema features in the [Additional Resources](#additional-resources) section.{{</call-out>}}

 ---